Hedgehogs – both wild and pet hedgehog advice

 Hedgehogs are not naturally found in either country.

-They are found throughout New Zealand but that is because they were introduced in the 1870s.
-They have no natural enemies in New Zealand so they have thrived and are now considered something of a pest and it is believed they are destroying some native animal species.
+They are found throughout New Zealand because they were introduced in the 1870s.
+They have no natural enemies in New Zealand, so they have thrived and are now considered a pest, and it is believed they are destroying some native animal species.

 A program of trapping, hunting and poisoning them to eradicate them has begun.